Welcome

 Is this course for me?

 The course is designed for upper-division undergraduate students.
 We will assume familiarity with an introductory statistics course at the level of STSCI 2110, PAM 2100, PSYCH 2500, SOC 3010, ECON 3110, or similar courses.
+We will also assume that students are familiar with the statistical computing language R.

 Not a Cornell student?
 You are welcome to follow along on this site.